McMasterGameDesignAssociation/current-version/ReadMe.txt

-This is the top folder
+This is the current kleptoEngine, it uses the following libraries OpenGL 3.0, FreeGlut, LibPng, OpenAL, and FreeType

 KleptoEngine, is the folder that contains the current version of the klepto engine